k3simha/Mailserver/README.md

                                                 service postfix restart
                                                 service dovecot restart

-Then if you see any error after executing them, then solve them and try to open the login page again.
+Then if you see any error after executing them, solve them and try to open the login page again.

 ______________________________________________________________________________________________________________________________